StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 {% hint style="success" "self-hosted info" %}

-Note that topology with the label `stackpack:aws` was imported by the [AWS \(Legacy\) integration](/stackpacks/integrations/aws/aws-legacy.md "StackState Self-Hosted only").
+Note that topology with the label `stackpack:aws` was imported by the [AWS \(legacy\) integration](/stackpacks/integrations/aws/aws-legacy.md "StackState Self-Hosted only").

 {% endhint %}